Sympathetic overactivation – How to get out of it

 Vitamin B6 – It’s used as a cofactor for many neurotransmitters and has other enzymatic functions.
 When in situations of prolonged stress and anxiety, or when training a lot, you can quickly deplete this vitamin in your body and then you will be lacking the amount necessary to build the neurotransmitters that can balance your nervous system.

 Magnesium – Probably the mineral with the most functions in your body.
 One of its main roles here is to pull out the nervous influx sent into the cells to release the contraction of a muscle.
 If you are depleted in magnesium, you can feel like your muscles are tight muscle and irregular contractions.
 Magnesium is a really good muscle relaxant.
-It is pretty good at regulating heart rate too, which can often get out of balance when in sympathetic mode for too long.
+It is pretty good at regulating heart rate too, which can often get out of balance when in the sympathetic mode for too long.

 L-tryptophan – This amino acid is what builds up serotonin, the neurotransmitter that will counteract overactivation and help you feel good, calm and in control.
 This neurotransmitter synchronizes your brain functions.
 If you get too activated, you deplete this neurotransmitter and will need some raw materials to build it.
 L-tryptophan is a precursor of serotonin and is very helpful in stressful situations, or when you feel recovery is incomplete.